The event will take place over the weekend of 27th and 28th June. The draw took place on the 12th April in front of club representatives.

 - Points Difference between all the teams in the group.

-All results must be relayed to the WPA Executive using the official Registration/Score Sheet.
+All results must be relayed to the Management Committee using the official Club Registration and Score Sheets.

 European Cup for Clubs